What is an Attention Deficit Hyperactivity Disorder?

 People with Attention Deficit Hyperactivity Disorder are commonly inattentive and hyperactive/impulsive.
 These behaviors are the most common symptoms of ADHD.
 However, among children, the most common symptom is hyperactivity.

 Having some inattention, or inability to focus on the task at hand, or being impulsive sometimes is normal.
-However, these behaviors are severe, more often, and interfere the daily functioning of people with ADHD.
+However, these behaviors are severe, more often, and interfere with the daily functioning of people with ADHD.

 People with severe inattention may: